Frequently Asked Questions

 At the bottom of the download page you will find a link for downloading version 2.
 Or click here to go straight to the version 2 download page.

 Sometimes.
-The software requires that licenses be initially, and periodically, validated online.
-However, once this has occurred the software may be used offline, and the software will only require an internet connection if it has been unable to validate the license for some extended period of time (typically 30 to 120 days, depending on the license).
+When registering the software with your license the first time, an internet connection will be required.
+After that the software may be used offline, and the software will only require an internet connection if it has been unable to validate the license for some extended period of time (typically 30 to 120 days, depending on the license).

-If you will be using the software to run a tournament somewhere that you will not have internet access and want to ensure the software will not prompt you to validate your license, simply start up the Tournament Director software while connected to the internet and the software should silently validate the license.
+If you will be using the software to run a tournament somewhere that you will not have internet access and want to ensure the software will not prompt you to validate your license, simply start up The Tournament Director software while connected to the internet and the software should silently validate the license.
 Then, you should be good to go offline for at least several weeks.
+If you want to be absolutely certain, right-click anywhere within the software and select About The Tournament Director.
+This opens the About dialog.
+While the About dialog is open, press Ctrl+V. This should open a dialog with explicit information on validation of your license.

-• when the software will be used, directly or indirectly, to generate revenue (* this does not refer to money paid out from the pot of a tournament; this refers to money "raked" from a tournament, or other fees collected from participants)
+(Revenue does not refer to money paid out from the pot of a tournament; revenue refers to money "raked" from a tournament, or a "vig", or other fees collected from participants, establishment, or other related entities.)

 Version 2 licenses are perpetual and do not expire.
 They may be used for as long you like.